DenverNg/CSC10007_Process-Sheduling/README.md

 | P2  | 8                |      4       |
 | P3  | 13               |      7       |

-## IV.
+## III.
 Project Organization
 The folder contains:
-- **22127007_22127085-Code** folder: the entire source code of the program, remove all irrelevant subfolders to reduce the size.
+- **Source-Code** folder: the entire source code of the program, remove all irrelevant subfolders to reduce the size.
+- **Test cases** folder: nearly 50 test cases for 4 algorithms
-- **22127007_22127085.EXE** file: a executive program that can be run via the command line on Windows.
+- **main.exe** file: a executive program that can be run via the command line on Windows.
-- **Input.txt** file: a sample input file that your program can be executed.
+- **input.txt** file: a sample input file that your program can be executed.
-- **Output.txt** file: a sample output file that your program writes out corresponding to the input file above.
+- **output.txt** file: a sample output file that your program writes out corresponding to the input file above.